offbynull/learn/Math/input/input.md

             append trailing 0s to answer
    ```

+   When 4500 items are broken up into groups of 6, this rule says that there will be _at least_ 700 groups.
+300 of the 4500 items remain unaccounted for, but the rule can be used again on these 300 items because 300 has trailing 0s (recursive).

    ```{note}
    It's easy to test if this is correct...
    * 700 \* 6 = 4200    (multiply by the quotient)